Decisions Logs for ALL

 The Independent Custody Visiting Scheme is a statutory Scheme under the Police Reform and Social Responsibility Act Part 3 Section 299 whose responsibility and oversight lies with the Office of the Police and Crime Commissioner, in consultation with the Chief Constable.

-Strategy & Performance Board, 16th July 2013
+Strategy and Performance Board, 17th September 2013

 The Police and Crime Commissioner for Gwent has approved the Annual Treasury Management Activity Report and actual Prudential Indicators for 2012/13.

 After scrutiny by the Joint Audit Committee on the 19th September 2013, the Commissioner has approved the Annual Treasury Management Activity Report and Actual Prudential Indicators for 2012/13.

 The Police and Crime Commissioner for Gwent has agreed the Stage Two Transfer Letter to be sent to the Home Secretary pursuant to the requirements of the Police Reform and Social Responsibility Act 2011.

 The Home Secretary requires a draft transfer letter outlining the proposed approach to staff transfers in accordance with the requirements of paragraphs 10 and 13 to 16 of Schedule 15 of the Police Reform and Social Responsibility Act 2011.

 The information contained in the Stage Two Transfer Letter has been subjected to the requirements of the Freedom of Information Act 2000, Data Protection Act 1998 and the Office of the Police and Crime Commissioner for Gwent’s public interest test and is deemed to be exempt from publication under section 4.

 The Police and Crime Commissioner for Gwent has approved the Chief Constable Relocation Policy.